 Year Ended December 31,

-2011 2010 2009
+2 012 2011 2010

-Balance at January 1, \$ 100 \$ 200 \$ 100
+Balance at January 1, \$ 100 \$ 100 \$ 200

-Gross (decreases) increases for tax positions of prior years - (100) 100
+Decrease for tax positions of prior years (100) (100)

+Increase for tax positions of current year 135 - -

-Balance at December 31, \$ 100 \$ 100 \$ 200
+Balance at December 31, \$ 135 \$ 100 \$ 100

-Included in the balance of unrecognized tax benefits at December 31, 2011 and 2010 are unrecognized tax benefits of \$0.1 million, respectively, of which \$0.1 million would be reflected as an adjustment to income tax expense if recognized.
+Included in the balance of unrecognized tax benefits at December 31, 2012 and 2011 are unrecognized tax benefits of \$0.1 million, respectively, of which \$0.1 million would be reflected as an adjustment to income tax expense if recognized.
 It is expected that the amount of unrecognized tax benefits will change in the next 12 months; however, the Company does not expect the change to have a significant impact on its results of operations or financial position.

 The Company recognizes accrued interest and penalties related to uncertain tax positions in income tax expense.
-During the years ended December 31, 2011 and 2010, the interest and penalties expense associated with uncertain tax positions are not significant to its results of operations or financial position.
+During the years ended December 31, 2012 and 2011, the interest and penalties expense associated with uncertain tax positions are not significant to its results of operations or financial position.